 As missionaries we sometimes enter a home and can’t possibly fathom an entire family in one bed.
 However, once on the inside you see differently.
 For one thing when the night comes so does the cold, darkness and the demons too.
 The body of a family member next to you, not only brings warmth, but comfort and security.
 A place that says “I am safe to a little one”.

 The walls are cardboard thin inside this bamboo home.
 I Imagine being the 6 yr old boy sleeping alone on the other side of the house in the pitch black of the night.
-All night there are taxis zooming by the bedroom wall, dogs fighting and barking, and walking by are strange he does not know.
+All night there are taxis zooming by the bedroom wall, dogs fighting and barking, and walking by are strange people and voices he does not know.
 I now understand why he does not sleep his own bed.
 Both he and his sister sleep with Mom for when night comes they are both cold and scared.

 I’m not sure I have words for how difficult it is to survive here.
 It’s done with so little.
 It’s done with great sacrifice.
 As I sat inside this casa for hours and looked around I understood how easy it would be for despair to creep into ones soul.